ElynnWeijland/SixthSenseAgents2/src/samples/create-a-user-interface-for-agents/lab-vibe-coding-mockup-ui.md

 ![alt text](../../../media/image-vibe1.png)

+## Introduction to vibe coding
+Did you promise to build a mockup interface for your customer but you don't know how to code?
+No worries, with Vibe Coding you can create a user interface for your agents in no time.
+This sample will guide you through the process of creating a simple user interface using Vibe Coding.

+> NOTE: Vibe coding is not recommended for production use cases.
+It is a great way to quickly create a user interface for your agents, but the generated code may not be optimal or follow best practices.
+Always review the generated code and make any necessary adjustments before using it in a production environment.
+Writing good code is still a skill that requires practice and experience and more importantly, human oversight. ;-)

 ## Vibe Coding Mockup UI Sample
 This sample demonstrates how to create a user interface for agents using Vibe Coding Mockup.
 The UI is designed to facilitate agent interactions and improve user experience.